Kavin Bryan: Jamaica

 Bryan began his professional career in the KSAFA Super League in 2005 with Rae Town.
-His stint with Rae Town lasted for three months as he was transferred to Police Nationals during the winter transfer window.
+His stint with Rae Town lasted three months, and he was transferred to Police Nationals during the winter transfer window.
 In the summer of 2006, he played in the Jamaican top-tier league by signing with Harbour View.
 In his debut season in the national league, he finished second in the scoring charts with 17 goals and assisted the club in securing the championship.

 He re-signed with Harbour View the following season and contributed a goal in the quarterfinal match of the 2007 CFU Club Championship tournament against Portmore United.
-He also played in the final match of the Caribbean tournament where Harbour View defeated Joe Public for the championship.
-In his third season with Harbour View, he appeared in the opening round of the 2008–09 CONCACAF Champions League where they were defeated by Club Universidad Nacional.
+He also played in the final match of the Caribbean tournament, where Harbour View defeated Joe Public for the championship.
+In his third season with Harbour View, he appeared in the opening round of the 2008–09 CONCACAF Champions League, where they were defeated by Club Universidad Nacional.

 In April 2009, he played abroad in Norway's 1. divisjon on a loan deal to Notodden FK.
 After a season in Scandinavia, he returned to the Jamaican top tier to resume play with Harbour View for the 2009-10 season.
-Throughout the season he helped the Kingston-based club secure another league title.
+Throughout the season, he helped the Kingston-based club secure another league title.
 He returned for his fifth season with the club the following year.
 Though he had a shortened season in Jamaica, he returned to finish the 2010-11 campaign once his loan deal ended around November 2011.

 Vietnam

-His fifth season with Harbour View was shortened as he was loaned out abroad to the Vietnamese's V.League 1 for Sông Lam Nghệ An.
+His fifth season with Harbour View was shortened as he was loaned out abroad to the Vietnamese V.League 1 for Sông Lam Nghệ An.
 The club went on to claim the league title.
-He also played in the 2011 AFC Cup where he recorded 3 goals in 3 appearances.
+He also played in the 2011 AFC Cup, where he recorded 3 goals in 3 appearances.
 In May 2011, Bryan broke his fibula while playing for Sông Lam Nghệ An.
-After failing to come to terms with Song Lam Nghe An he departed after the conclusion of the season.
+After failing to come to terms with Song Lam Nghe An, he departed after the conclusion of the season.

-He returned to Vietnam for the 2012 season where he secured a deal with Vicem Hai Phong.
-This tenure with Hai Phong only lasted a single season as he departed from the club the following year.
-Bryan would return to his former team Sông Lam Nghệ An in 2013.
+He returned to Vietnam for the 2012 season, where he secured a deal with Vicem Hai Phong.
+His tenure with Hai Phong lasted a single season as he departed from the club the following year.
+Bryan would return to his former team, Sông Lam Nghệ An, in 2013.
 He would appear in 22 matches and record 8 goals throughout the season.
 For the 2014 season, he signed with Vissai Ninh Bình.
 During his stint with Vissai Ninh Binh, he had another run in the Asian continental tournament.

 In May 2014, Bryan left Vissai Ninh Bình for V.League 2 side Hanoi after the club was dissolved due to a match-fixing scandal.
 After a five-year run in Asia, he returned to his former club Harbour View for the 2015-16 season.
 He received another attempt in early 2016 to return to the Vietnamese top tier after securing a trial run with Dong Thap.